 The Environmental Housing Court was established in 1987, allowing the Toledo Municipal Court to consolidate all criminal and civil housing and environmental cases into a single session of Court, to be presided over by a Judge specifically elected to that position.

-On January 6, 2000, Judge C. Allen McConnell was sworn in as Judge for the Housing and Environmental Court to fill the vacancy created by the retirement of Judge Roger R. Weiher.
+On December 21, 2017, Judge Joseph J. Howe was sworn in as Judge for the Housing and Environmental Court to fill the vacancy created by the December 31, 2017 retirement of Judge C. Allen McConnell.

 The Environmental Court has both a civil docket and a criminal docket.

 Housing Court deals with issues surrounding properties that directly impact the quality of life in Toledo’s neighborhoods.
 The Court’s goal is to achieve compliance with code ordinances, resulting in improving the beautification and safety of Toledo’s housing stock and businesses.
 The criminal docket of the Environmental Court hears cases involving alleged violations of the Toledo Municipal Code Chapters 11, 13, 15 and 17 (Planning and Zoning, Building, Fire Prevention and Health Codes).

 Defendants appear before the Court after charges have been brought by the City Health, Fire, Neighborhoods and Inspection Departments seeking to enforce zoning, building, health, safety and nuisance abatement codes.
 House stripping, fire prevention, dumping, littering, (and cases referred from the civil docket) are also included in the criminal docket.